PPE Regulations

 Category I – ‘Simple’ design P.P.E. – e.g. gardening gloves, sun glasses.

-Category II – ‘Intermediate’ design P.P.E. e.g. cycle helmets, high visibility clothing.
+Category II – ‘Intermediate’ design P.P.E. e.g. Hurling helmets, high visibility clothing.

 Category III – ‘Complex’ design P.P.E. – e.g. Fireman’s Structural Fire Suits.